GiuseppeLaurenza/panda/qemu/panda_plugins/pri/USAGE.md

 Description: Called when execution hits the start of a function after the function's prologue.

+Name: **on_fn_return**

+Signature: `typedef void (*on_fn_return_t)(CPUState *env, target_ulong pc, const char *file_name, const char *funct_name, unsigned long long lno)`

+Description: Called when execution hits the return of a function.

 ---------------

-There are three API functions provided to clients that allow them to iterate through live variables at the current state of execution.
+There are five API functions provided to clients that allow them to iterate through live variables at the current state of execution.

     // get source info for a pc at current execution return -1 if in external libraries that do not have symbol information int pri_get_pc_source_info (CPUState *env, target_ulong pc, PC_Info *info);